akaslivau/jpa-enum-custom-sort/Readme.txt

 Around Aspect realization for custom sorting by Entity Enumerated field with dynamic CASE WHEN builder.
-Aspect purpose is to implement such custom sorting for Data JPA reposiroty method:
+Aspect purpose is to implement such custom sorting for Data JPA repository method:

   Page<Entity> findAll(Predicate predicate, Pageable pageble)